ACC25/wakaru/README.md

 + Run `bundle install`
 + Run `bundle exec figaro install`
 + Create an IBM Bluemix account and get credentials for the Tone Analyzer and Natural Language Processing services.
-+ Open `config/application.yml` and add your Watson credentials to the following: environmental variables:
++ Open `config/application.yml` and add your Watson credentials to the following environmental variables:

     ```text
     watson_tone_username: ""